zodern/meteor-up/README.md

     mup setup

-Running this locally will set up the remote server(s) you have specified in mup.js for the `mup` deployments.
+Running this locally will set up the remote server(s) you have specified in mup.js.
 It will take around 2-5 minutes depending on the server's performance and network availability.

+It is safe to run `mup setup` multiple times if needed.
+After making changes to custom ssl certificates, mongodb, or servers in your config, you need to run `mup setup` for the changes to take effect.

 ### Deploying an App